UW Medicine furloughs 1,500 staffers, with more on the table; could $500 million shortfall hamper coronavirus response?

 Its ability to sustain those efforts was thrown into question last week when CEO Dr. Paul Ramsey announced an unprecedented $500 million budget shortfall caused by the very pandemic the Seattle-based health system has been helping combat.

 Among the ways Ramsey plans to make up for those losses: staff furloughs.
 On Monday, UW Medicine officials announced one- to eight-week furloughs for 1,500 professional and classified non-union staff, which includes management and administrative workers.
+UW Medicine has a workforce of about 30,000 people.

 Management and unions will bargain this week over furloughs for unionized staffers and could have an agreement by week’s end, said Lisa Brandenburg, president of UW Medicine Hospitals and Clinics.